BastilleBSD/bastille/docs/chapters/template.rst

 SYSRC requires that NO quotes be used or that quotes (`"`) be escaped ie; (`\\"`)

-ARG requires an ampersand "\&" to be escaped (`\\&`) if it is to be interpreted literally, otherwise it is treated as a special character.
+ARG will always treat an ampersand "\&" literally, without the need to escape it.
+Escaping it will cause errors.

 Place these uppercase template hook commands into a `Bastillefile` in any order and automate container setup as needed.